What is a Film Society?

 Where the Films Come From

 The obvious starting point in the search for Film Society movies is hearing about films.
-The NZ Federation subscribes to numerous overseas film journals, is on the mailing lists of many overseas film distributors, maintains frequent contact with equivalent overseas organisations and enjoys particularly close relationships with independent distribution agencies in Australia.
+The NZ Federation subscribes to numerous overseas film journals, is on the mailing lists of many overseas film distributors, maintains frequent contact with equivalent overseas organisations and enjoys particularly close relationships with independent distribution agencies in Australasia.
 An increasing number of New Zealand film personnel visit the world's major Film Festivals and often provide useful first hand accounts of the wares on display.
 Occasionally they even receive welcome suggestions from Film Society members.

-Once its established that a title may be of interest to Film Society members, the work begins.
+Once it's established that a title may be of interest to Film Society members, the work begins.
 The first task is to ascertain who holds the New Zealand projection rights to the film.
 There are a number of ways of obtaining this information; more often than not from friends involved in distribution outside New Zealand.

 Of course no rights are worth owning unless a screening copy can also be obtained - subtitled where necessary - of the title in question.
 In recent years this has proven a major stumbling block.
 As the 'art-house' market has grown film-owners are increasingly concentrating on DCP exploitation of their foreign-language titles.
 In recent years some Societies (such as Wellington) have moved into commercial cinemas or university campuses where DCP projectors are available.
 As a result the Federation is been prepared to negotiate for some films in this format.
-Nowadays, fortunately), more and more 'art' films are being issued on the Bluray/DVD format.
+Nowadays, (fortunately), more and more 'art' films are being issued on the Bluray format.

-The programme purchased each year is supplemented with films which are made available from the libraries of the Goethe Institut in Wellington, the Institute Francais courtesy of the Embassy of France and the Confucius Institute of Victoria University of Wellington.
+The programme purchased each year is supplemented with films which are made available from the libraries of the Goethe Institut in Wellington, the Institute Francais courtesy of the Embassy of France, and the Confucius Institute of Victoria University of Wellington.
 Without their assistance Societies would be hard pressed to field complete programmes in any year.
 Discussions continue with the cultural agencies of other Governments with varying degrees of success.

 Considering the difficulties involved the Federation has been surprisingly and consistently successful in assembling strong programmes over the years.
 The number of major titles which have fallen through the nets of commercial distribution and into the Film Society, is gratifying.
 All of these films have enjoyed commercial success almost everywhere else in the English speaking world.
 Yet, for many years the only way to see them in New Zealand was to join the Film Society.
 Clearly the primary aim of Film Society exhibition - to supplement the choice of films available to the New Zealand film goer - is still a valid one.